vub-hpc/azure-pipelines-containers/README.md

 This repo holds the dockerfile for the containers in use by VUB-HPC.

-To add a new one, create a subdirectory and adjust the github workflow to build and publish it.
+To add a new one, create a subdirectory and adjust the github workflow to build and publish it (you need to add it in the matrix).